scipy-conference/scipy_proceedings/papers/sebastian_benthall/sebastian_benthall.rst

 Now it refers to the cross-disciplinary use of these computational concepts :cite:`guzdial2008education` :cite:`settle2013beyond`.
-The question raised by "computational thinking" is how much computer science education is necessary for these cross-disciplinary uses of computation.
+The question raised by computational thinking is how much computer science education is necessary for these cross-disciplinary uses of computation.
 Logo, after all, not only introduced students to mathematics, but also programming.
-But did it teach "computational thinking"?
+But did it teach computational thinking?

-The industrial demand for students educated in handling "Big Data" systems has since prompted a popularization of statistics beyond its discipline in a way that's analogous to the popularization of computer science.
+The industrial demand for students educated in handling "Big Data" systems has since prompted a generalization of statistics beyond its discipline in a way that's analogous to the generalization of computer science.
-:cite:`jordan2016computational` discusses this new industry demand as "inferential thinking".
+:cite:`jordan2016computational` discusses this new industry demand for "inferential thinking".
-Together, computational thinking and inferential thinking have been reimagined by some as the foundation for a new form of cross-disciplinary "data science" curriculum :cite:`adhikari2017computational` :cite:`van2019accelerating`.
+Together, computational thinking and inferential thinking have been reimagined by some as the foundation for a new form of cross-disciplinary data science curriculum :cite:`adhikari2017computational` :cite:`van2019accelerating`.
-A key technological feature of these new curricula are digital "notebooks" that enable users to compose "computational narratives" that make computing more cognitively digestible to humans :cite:`perez2015project`.
+A key technological feature of these new curricula are digital notebooks that enable users to compose computational narratives that make computing more cognitively digestible to humans :cite:`perez2015project`.
 Now, Jupyter notebooks are widely used for collaboration on research and, in some places, as part of pedagogy.

-Open source scientific software development has benefited from the influx of capital due to industry interest in "data science" applications.
-Software packages such as Numpy :cite:`walt2011numpy`
+Open source scientific software development has benefited from the influx of capital due to industry interest in data science applications.
+Software packages such as Numpy :cite:`walt2011numpy`,
-Pandas :cite:`mckinney2011pandas`
+Pandas :cite:`mckinney2011pandas`,
 and Scikit-learn :cite:`pedregosa2011scikit`
-have become popular as
+have become popular as industrial tools.
-infrastructure for data science--computational and inferential thinking.
 At the same time, these tools have provided a foundation and aspirational example for more domain specific scientific libraries,